Kybrnts/ProBashProgramming/Readme.md

   * In particular "printf -v $ref_NAME [FORMATSTR] STRVALUE" is preferred over "eval "$ref_NAME=\"$intstr\"" to write a value into referenced name.
 It also allows control over STRVALUE's format (no performance drawbacks detected);
   * Do not start local variable names with underscores unless it is meant to be written by an user-defined function;
-  * Use "_<funcname>" for variable names that are to be written by functions (passed-by-reference variables); where "funcname" is function's name itself or a shorthand version of it.
+  * Use "_<funcname>" for variable names that are to be written by functions (passed-by-reference); where "funcname" is function's name itself or a shorthand version of it.
 This convention reduces the chances of name collisions, when passing variable NAMES to functions so that they can write values to those names, and hence received names could potentially be already defined locally;
   * When changing directory, confirm that it worked afterwards;
   * When issuing an external command, confirm that it worked afterwards.
 * Clarity